 Avocado Plant & Varieties

 Avocado trees are easy to grow in Australia.
 However, the ease of cultivation and their success depend on the region and its climate.
-To cultivate, you have two options; whether you grow an avocado plant from a nursery-grown tree or seed.
+To cultivate, you have two options: whether you grow an avocado plant from a nursery-grown tree or a seed.

 - To begin with, avocados are nutritional powerhouses.
 Just a single fruit can tick off a good chunk of your daily nutritional needs.
 That's a tasty and convenient way to keep yourself in top shape.